The Dingli stand

 Why this matters

 PA/04519/20 is important not because it was refused — but because refusal is so rare.
-Across the entire planning database, the board overwhelmingly approves (see Discovery 01).
+Across the entire planning database, the board overwhelmingly approves (see "Board vs officer").
 The Angel's Leap case required 400+ objections, years of campaigning, and a Natura 2000 designation to achieve what should be a straightforward outcome: refusing development on a cliff edge.
 Meanwhile, the steady accumulation of "minor" applications — agricultural stores, sanctioning of existing structures, reservoir excavations — continues to erode the landscape through a thousand small cuts that never attract the same public attention.